CodeYourFuture/SQL-Coursework-Week3/2-api/task.md

 - Add a new PUT endpoint `/customers/:customerId` to update an existing customer (name, address, city and country).

-- Add a new DELETE endpoint `/orders/:orderId` to delete an existing order along with all the associated order items.
+- Add a new DELETE endpoint `/orders/:orderId` to delete an existing order along with all the associated order items.👍️

 - Add a new DELETE endpoint `/customers/:customerId` to delete an existing customer only if this customer doesn't have orders.👍️